rbeedub/GLOAT/README.md

 ## Description

 A site that will allow users to search, filter, and favorite jordans for purchase.
 They can submit their own jordans to re-sell and read about the company.
+Utilized a db.json file for the backend and Semantic UI for frontend styling.

 ## Contributors
 **Jaz Singh**